HuailinTang/portfolio-2/README.md

 # portfolio-2
-Fertility rate for states in United State from 2014 to 2020.
+Fertility rate for states in the United State from 2014 to 2020.